 What is the difference between RG59 and RG6?

-There are dozens of different coaxial cable types that are made for a myriad of different applications.
+You may be asking a ton of questions right now regarding what type of Coaxial Cable you should be purchasing.
 Should you get RG-59 or RG-6?
-And what is RG-6/U?
 Do you need Quad shielding?
 What about braiding?
 Do you need to get Plenum Rated cable?
 Or Direct Burial?
-There is a seemingly endless list of options, and picking the wrong type of coax could cause you a world of problems.
-In this comprehensive article we'll go through the ins and outs of coaxial cable so you always know what you need and when you need it.
+There is a seemingly endless list of options, and picking the wrong type of coax could result in spending a lot more money than what you were planning.
+In this comprehensive article we'll go through a few basics of coaxial cable so you should know what you need.

 Coaxial cables use RG ratings to distinguish between the different kinds of cables.
 RG is an old, long forgotten military term that stands for “radio guide.”
 The number distinguishes the different cable specifications, but they are randomly assigned, so don’t look for some type of order in the numbers.
 Literally dozens of coaxial cables have been made over the years, but the only ones that most people need to worry about are RG 6 cable and RG 59 cable, so those are the two types we are going to focus on here.